Sabah State Legislative Assembly Building

 Sabah State Legislative Assembly building (Bangunan Dewan Undangan Negeri Sabah) is the current state legislative complex for the state of Sabah, Malaysia.
 This is the venue where all the elected state assemblymen from Sabah would convene a meeting in order to debate state government policies and pass laws.

 History

 View towards south from the main entrance.

 The building was opened in June 1995.
 It is located 8 km from Kota Kinabalu city centre on a hilltop overlooking Tanjung Lipat, an area where major state and federal government offices and institutions are concentrated.

+Previously, the Sabah State Legislative Assembly operated from two temporary locations: the present building of Sabah Museum from 1967 to 1980 and the Tun Mustapha Tower eighth floor from 1980 until 1995.